localstack/docs/content/en/user-guide/integrations/crossplane/index.md

 ### Step 2: Installing the Crossplane AWS Provider

-Once the basic Crossplane installation is running properly, we can proceed with installing the AWS Provider.
+Once the basic Crossplane installation is running properly, we can proceed with installing the AWS provider.
 Newer versions of Crossplane promote the use of [provider families](https://docs.upbound.io/providers/provider-families), which are collections of providers for different groups of resources.
 For example, there is a separate provider for each individual AWS service (like S3, SQS, Lambda, etc), and in addition provider family provides shared resources for common configuration of all services (e.g., credentials, etc).